openstack-archive/searchlight/doc/source/admin/plugins/nova.rst

     [notifications]
     notify_on_state_change = vm_and_task_state
+    # notification_format = versioned

 .. note::

     Restart Nova API and Nova scheduler (n-api, n-sch) after making changes.
     See :ref:`plugin_notifications` for more information on
     notification topics.

+    The default setting for notification_format is 'both' which sends both versioned and unversioned notifications.
+Searchlight uses
+    'use_versioned_notifications' to decide which to use.

 local.conf (devstack)
 ---------------------